 Timings are flexible since learners can work through at their own pace and you can adapt the resource to suit your learners and build in revision as required.
-There is an online version of this activity for learners.

 The teachers’ notes include suggestions on exploiting the materials, and teachers are encouraged to adapt them to meet group/individual needs.
 You can download the worksheets and an answer key for this unit below.

 Teacher notes - Unit 1

 - To help the teacher establish which learners have experience of the area.

 All learners will be able to:

 - Talk about their own experience of charity shops as a volunteer, customer or donor.

 - Explain how the sector operates.

 Some learners will be able to: